 Campers and coaches live together in an air-conditioned dormitory on the beautiful campus of the Ethel Walker School.
 This experience helps swimmers grow socially as well as mentally and physically.

 Our instruction begins by concentrating on building efficient swimmers.
-Throughout the week, campers participate in an extensive program of swimming fitness, quality water time, daily stints in the weight room for older campers, dry land conditioning, and strength training lectures from great athletes and professional coaches.
+Throughout the week, campers participate in an extensive program of swimming fitness, quality water time, daily stints in the fitness center for older campers, dry land conditioning, and strength training lectures from great athletes and professional coaches.
 There is a plan of organized recreation each evening.

 The goal is to instill in every athlete the idea that discipline and hard work not only pay off but also can be great fun.
 Campers are given the opportunity to excel because they take home all of the necessary knowledge needed to be the best they can possibly be.